Kevin Mitchell (boxer)

 Kevin Mitchell (born 29 October 1984) is a British former professional boxer who competed from 2003 to 2015.
-He challenged twice for lightweight world championships; the WBO title in 2012; and the WBC title in 2015.
-At regional level, he held the Commonwealth super featherweight title from 2006 to 2008 and the British super featherweight title in 2008.
+He challenged twice for the lightweight world title in 2012 and 2015.
+At the regional level, he held the Commonwealth super featherweight title from 2006 to 2008 and the British super featherweight title in 2008.

 Amateur career

 As an amateur, Mitchell won the senior-level ABA featherweight title in 2003, at the age of 18.

 Professional career

 Mitchell made his professional debut for promoter Frank Warren on 17 July 2003, scoring a first-round knockout of Stevie Quinn.
 On 10 December 2005, Mitchell stopped Mohammed Medjadji in six rounds to win the vacant IBF Inter-Continental super-featherweight title, his first regional championship.

 Commonwealth and British super-featherweight champion

-On 28 October 2006, Mitchell defeated George Ashie by twelve-round unanimous decision to win the vacant Commonwealth super-featherweight title.
-Two defences of this title came against Harry Ramogoadi on 10 March 2007 (sixth-round TKO) and Carl Johanneson on 8 March 2008 (ninth-round TKO).
-In the Johanneson fight, Mitchell also won the British super-featherweight title, but it would be prove to a very tough outing for him, as Johanneson had managed to draw level on the judges' scorecards by the time of the stoppage.
+On 28 October 2006, Mitchell defeated George Ashie by a twelve-round unanimous decision to win the vacant Commonwealth super-featherweight title.
+Two defenses of this title came against Harry Ramogoadi on 10 March 2007 (sixth-round TKO) and Carl Johanneson on 8 March 2008 (ninth-round TKO).
+In the Johanneson fight, Mitchell also won the British super-featherweight title.
+Johanneson had drawn level on the judges' scorecards by the time of the stoppage.